-Brazilian candle plant (Pavonia multiflora) is an astounding flowering perennial that is suitable for a houseplant or may be grown in United States Department of Agriculture zones 8 to 11.
+Brazilian candle plant (Pavonia multiflora) is an astounding flowering perennial that is suitable for a houseplant or may be grown in USDA plant hardiness zones 8 to 11.
 The genus is Pavonia, which includes many other flowering bushes related to the Mallow family.
 Care of Brazilian candles should match its tropical heritage and mimic the warm, humid conditions in which the plant originated.

 What are Brazilian Candles?